-Pursuant to the Hotel and Motel Tax Act as enacted and amended by the General Assembly of the State, the County and the cities of Savannah, Tybee Island, Pooler, Port Wentworth, and Garden City have agreed to levy and collect an excise tax in the amount of six percent on rooms, lodgings and accommodations within the special district defined in the Hotel and Motel Tax Act.
+Pursuant to the Hotel and Motel Tax Act as enacted and amended by the General Assembly of the State, the County and the cities of Tybee Island, Pooler, Port Wentworth, and Garden City have agreed to levy and collect an excise tax in the amount of six percent on rooms, lodgings and accommodations within the special district defined in the Hotel and Motel Tax Act.
+A new agreement with the City of Savannah beginning in fiscal year 2024 provides that they will levy and collect an eight percent tax.
 Counties and municipal authorities must expend an amount equal to 33 1/3 percent of the total taxes collected for the purpose of promoting tourism, conventions, and trade shows and must expend an amount equal to 16 2/3 percent of the total taxes collected for the purpose of either marketing or operating trade and convention facilities.
-For the fiscal year ended June 30, 2022, the Authority recorded the following shared revenues: